 Gym equipment can seem daunting at first.
 Especially if you’re new to weight training.
-Which equipment do i use?
-How do i use it right?
-What weight should i lift?
+What equipment do I need?
+How do I use it right?
+What weight should I lift?
 There are three ways to find out the answers to these questions: 1.
 Ask the staff at your gym, 2.
 Ask the person training next to you, or 3.
 Read this article.

-First, let’s introduce you to the list of equipment you will need to train with Freeletics Gym.
-The good news is that you won’t need much equipment and almost everything for the app can be found in the free weights area.
+First, let’s introduce you to the list of equipment you will need in order to train with the Freeletics Weight Training Journeys.
+The good news is that you won’t need much equipment and almost everything can be found in the free weights area.

-- Power racks with pull-up bar and dip bar
+- Power racks with a pull-up bar and dip bar

 - Weight belt

 There are different kinds of barbells.
 Below are the most common ones you will find in almost every gym.

 The men’s so-called Olympic Weightlifting Bar, used in standard men’s weightlifting competitions, weighs 20kg, or 45lb.
 While the women’s version weighs 15kg or 33lb.
 A powerlifting barbell weighs 25kg or 55lb.
 These bars are suitable for all workouts in your Freeletics app.

 Weight: Usually 20kg / 45lb

 Most Gyms also provide a shorter and less heavy version of this barbell, especially suitable for women who start training with lighter weights in the beginning.

 Weight: Between 7kg and 15kg.
 Ask staff for the exact weight before you start using this.